Ward’s Trogon is one of the most sought-after birds on our tour Photo: James Ownby

 Day 16: Spending a full day in the heart of prime low-altitude forest around Gelephu will provide us with opportunities to study the birds of this rich biotope.
 As so often on this tour we’ll take breakfast and lunch in the field.
 Today’s key species will include Wreathed Hornbill, Mountain Imperial and Pin-tailed Green Pigeons, Whistling Hawk-cuckoo, Violet Cuckoo, Long-tailed Broadbill, Sultan Tit and Rufous-necked Laughingthrush.
 Night at Gelephu.

-Day 17: We’ll leave Gelephu and leave Bhutan early today for the drive south to Assam, India, and on to Gauhati.
+Day 17: We’ll leave Gelephu and leave Bhutan early today for the drive south to Assam, India, and on to Guwahati.
 We’ll make several brief stops along the way; we’re sure to see several Lesser Adjutants and possibly Greater Adjutant.
-Night in Gauhati.
+Night in Guwahati.

-Day 18: Highlights of a morning’s birding around Gauhati could include Small Pratincole, Blue-tailed Bee-eater, Citrine Wagtail, Rusty-rumped Warbler, and Striated Grassbird.
-After birding, we’ll transfer to the airport, arriving in plenty of time to catch our flight back to Delhi, where we’ll have a leisurely dinner before transferring to the international airport where the tour ends in time for late evening departures home.
+Day 18: Highlights of a morning’s birding around Guwahati could include Small Pratincole, Blue-tailed Bee-eater, Citrine Wagtail, Rusty-rumped Warbler, and Striated Grassbird.
+Next we’ll catch our flight back to Delhi and transfer to an airport hotel to freshen up.
+After a rest and a leisurely dinner we’ll transfer to the international airport where the tour ends in time for late evening departures home.